henrikmidtiby/CDC/paper/paper.md

 # Summary

-The Orthomosaic Color Distance Calculator (OCDC) is an open-source python package designed to calculate a color distance image, a gray scale image with color distances from all pixels in the input image to a reference color.
+The Color Distance Calculator (CDC) is an open-source python package designed to calculate a color distance image, a gray scale image with color distances from all pixels in the input image to a reference color.
 It is specifically tailored for handling large orthomosaics and multispectral data.
-By providing OCDC with reference pixels, it calculates the distance using either the Mahalanobis distance or a Gaussian Mixture Model for all pixels in the orthomosaic.
+By providing CDC with reference pixels, it calculates the distance using either the Mahalanobis distance or a Gaussian Mixture Model for all pixels in the orthomosaic.
 Figure \ref{pumpkins} shows a small section of a pumpkin field and the corresponding color distance image.
-OCDC's main functions are exposed through a command-line interface, where providing an orthomosaic, reference image, and a mask will output a new orthomosaic with the color distances.
+CDC's main functions are exposed through a command-line interface, where providing an orthomosaic, reference image, and a mask will output a new orthomosaic with the color distances.
-The Python package also allows for using OCDC as a library for more complex tasks.
+The Python package also allows for using CDC as a library for more complex tasks.

 ![Small section of pumpkins field (left) color distance image of pumpkins field (right) \label{fig:pumpkins}](pumkpiks_figure.png)